Child Custody

 North Carolina currently does not recognize grandparents’ rights in child custody disputes.
 However, state family courts still allow grandparents to advocate for visitation and, in some cases, custody of their grandchildren if it’s in the children’s best interests.

-Can Grandparents Still Get Visitation Rights In North Carolina?
+How Can Grandparents Get Visitation Rights In North Carolina?

 Grandparents can still request visitation time with their grandchildren.
 However, they may have to seek approval from the court and demonstrate that their presence in their grandchildren’s life is in the children’s best interests.
 In other instances, if one parent does not want the grandparents to see their children, the grandparents may have to prove to a judge that the parent is not able or qualified to deny visitation rights.